ThamalDilanka/fashion-house/README.md

 {
   "title": "Perfumes",
-  "description": "All the perfumes and scents", "image": "URL of the image as string"
+  "description": "All the perfumes and scents", "image": "URL of the image as string",
+  "reqtype": "category"
 }
 ```